Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Chenonceau is perhaps most famous for the power struggle between Diane de Poitiers (Henri II's mistress) and Catherine of Medici (his wife).

 Diane de Poitiers had assisted in Henri II's birth and was eventually entrusted with his education.
-When he was a child of seven, Henri was sent off to Spain as a hostage in exchange for his father's freedom.
-She may have kissed him goodbye on the forehead, or so the story goes, his only gesture of affection on his way to exile.
-And he would never have forgotten.
+When he was a child of seven, Henri and his brother were sent off to Spain as a hostage in exchange for their father's freedom (I tell the full story of this dreadful exchange on Substack).

 When Henri II inherited the spectacular Chenonceau in 1547, he promptly gave it to Diane.